translearn/PaintRL/index.md

 PaintRL is a pure Python framework based on PyBullet, it supports the trajectory planning of industrial spray painting with reinforcement learning in simulation.
 Besides, classic planning algorithms such as [Andulkar et. al](https://linkinghub.elsevier.com/retrieve/pii/S0278612515000229) and [Chen and Xi](http://link.springer.com/10.1007/s00170-006-0746-5) is also compatible with the framework.

-The paint can be further replaced by light via projection mapping to allow sim2real transfer (see <a href="#transfer">Sim2real transfer</a>), which opens up new possibilities to visualize the results from simulation, collect human demonstrations and capture real-world images.
+The paint can be further replaced by light via projection mapping to allow sim2real transfer (see <a href="#transfer">Sim2real transfer</a>), which opens up new possibilities to visualize the results from simulation, collects human demonstrations and captures real-world images.

 <a name="motivation"/>
 ## Motivation <a href="#toc" class="top-link">[Top]</a>